 - Training of local medical and administrative staff

-- Distribution of cholera kits (hygiene packages) to trained households
+- Distribution of hygiene kits to households

 - Rehabilitation of sanitation facilities at four schools